Skip to content

 sudo apt install zabbix-server-pgsql zabbix-frontend-php php8.3-pgsql zabbix-apache-conf zabbix-sql-scripts zabbix-agent

-This command will install the following packages:
+This command installs the following packages:

 • Zabbix with PostgreSQL database support